mrborges23/delta_statistic/README.txt

-Codes for calculating $\delta$, a phylogenetic analog of the Shannon entropy for measuring the degreed of phylogenetic signal between a categorical trait and a phylogeny.
+Codes for calculating $\delta$, a phylogenetic analog of the Shannon entropy for measuring the degreed of phylogenetic signal between a categorical trait (trait vector) and a phylogeny (metri-tree).

 Please make sure you have the "ape" package instaled before running the examples or using the codes here for your own purposes.